kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 }
 ```

-But, here we have get to the third reason not to use functions all the time.
-We certainly can use functions always, and that approach has some advantages due to that uniformity and isomorphism.
-Certainly, LISP, has everything represented as lists, and that feature of LISP, called homoiconicity, makes it extremely flexible and expressive, but at the same time it is hard for humans to read, exactly because everything looks the same.
-It seems that we humans need certain marks in the code to be able to more easily identify the meaning of it.
-When we see words like `class` and `constructor` we better and more instantaneous identify the meaning of the code compared to seeing word `function` (and the `function` is in its turn "easier" on the eyes than reading code that consists exclusively of lists).
-We need to analyze that structure of the `function` to recognize the pattern it represents.
-Also depending on the language it might be impossible or impractical to create object with methods as shown in the example above.
-So both approaches have their pros and cons.
+But here we arrive at the third reason not to use functions all the time.
+While it’s certainly possible to always use functions—and that approach has advantages due to its uniformity and isomorphism—there are downsides.
+LISP, for example, represents everything as lists, and this feature, called homoiconicity, makes LISP extremely flexible and expressive.
+However, it also makes LISP hard for humans to read because everything looks the same.
+It seems that we humans need certain markers in the code to more easily identify its meaning.
+When we see words like `class` and `constructor`, we more quickly and easily grasp the meaning of the code compared to seeing the word `function`.
+Even `function` is "easier" on the eyes than reading code that consists exclusively of lists.
+We have to analyze the structure of a `function` to recognize the pattern it represents.
+Additionally, depending on the language, it might be impossible or impractical to create objects with methods as shown in the earlier example.
+So, both approaches have their pros and cons.

-Let's now return to the first point - not all objects represent behavior.
-Some objects are explicitly made to hold data.
-Such objects behave like `struct`s in C language (have just properties, no methods), or have getter, setters, and few other helper function that do not mutate state (e.g. `toString`, or comparison methods, `equals` or overloaded operator `==`).
-Sometimes they are called Data Transfer Objects (DTOs), or instances of data classes.
-It is good practice to treat them as immutable **values**.
-Good example of that pattern are data classes in Kotlin language.
+Now, let's return to the first point—not all objects represent behavior.
+Some objects are explicitly designed to hold data.
+Such objects behave like `struct`s in C (they only have properties, no methods), or they have getters, setters, and a few other helper functions that do not mutate state (e.g., `toString`, comparison methods like `equals`, or overloaded operators like `==`).
+These are sometimes called Data Transfer Objects (DTOs) or instances of data classes.
+It is a good practice to treat them as immutable **values**.
+A good example of this pattern is the data classes in Kotlin.

-There is also third type of objects, that are explicitly made to hold mutable state.
-Those objects are data structures.
-For example, list, hash table, and so on.
-Their whole purpose is to have mutable state.
-They however, don't have getters and setters for individual fields.
+There is also a third type of object, explicitly designed to hold mutable state: data structures.
+For example, lists, hash tables, and so on.
+Their entire purpose is to maintain mutable state.
+However, they don't have getters and setters for individual fields.

 ## Conclusion

 We have seen that functions are just callable objects.

-We have seen that objects can belong to one of the three categories, and that we should avoid objects with setters.
+We've also established that objects can belong to one of three categories, and we should avoid objects with setters.

 The three categories are:

-1. Behavior objects - basically functions, or group of functions.
-They better be immutable, but even if they have mutable state, it should be hidden and obscure the same way internal state of closure is hidden and obscure.
-They can be parameterized with some data and other behavior that affects the behavior of instantiated object, and that data and behavior can be saved as local immutable state of the object/closure.
+1. **Behavior Objects**: Essentially functions or groups of functions.
+They are ideally immutable, but even if they have mutable state, it should be hidden and obscured, much like the internal state of a closure.
+They can be parameterized with data and other behaviors that influence the instantiated object's behavior, and this data and behavior can be saved as local immutable state within the object or closure.

-2. Data objects - like `struct`s in C, but can have methods like `toString`, `equals`, etc. Usually treated as immutable values.
-A good example is data classes in Kotlin.
+2. **Data Objects**: Similar to `struct`s in C, but they can also have methods like `toString`, `equals`, etc. They are usually treated as immutable values.
+A good example of this pattern is data classes in Kotlin.

-3. Data structures - their whole purpose is to hold and manage mutable state in an efficient way (e.g. list, vector, hash table, and so on).
+3. **Data Structures**: Their primary purpose is to hold and manage mutable state efficiently (e.g., lists, vectors, hash tables, etc.).